Using heat to release toxins from our bodies is actually tens of thousands of years old, dating back to the Neolithic Age.

 In countries like Finland (where saunas were born 2,000 years ago), Italy, Austria, Germany, Sweden, Norway, Switzerland, The Netherlands, Hungary, Poland, etc., the rituals and facilities are often creative, deeply social and fabulous.

-Plus, they have perfected the art of contrast therapy (taking a cold/snow plunge after, and repeating and repeating), recognizing this approach as key to getting the health benefits, and to make those endorphins pump.
+Plus, they have perfected the art of contrast therapy (taking a cold/snow plunge after, and repeating and repeating), recognizing this approach as key to getting the health benefits, and making those endorphins pump.

 The most recent industry surveys predict European saunas will continue to set a high bar for sauna spaces and experiences, with sweating only getting more spectacular and social in years ahead!